-Since September 1, 2015 and on September 1 for every year through to September 1, 2019, a three-year Performance Cycle was established, with calculated awards under the LTIP and S-LTIP payable annually.
+Effective September 1, 2020, a three-year performance cycle was established, with payout eligibility for the full amount (three times the annual amount) of the calculated awards under the LTIP and S-LTIP payable following the end of the three-year performance cycle.
+Prior thereto, from September 1, 2015 and on September 1 for every year through to September 1, 2019, three-year performance cycles were established, with calculated awards under the LTIP and S-LTIP payable annually.

-Effective September 1, 2020 and on September 1 every three years thereafter, a three-year Performance Cycle will be established, with calculated awards under the LTIP and S-LTIP payable following the three-year Performance Cycle.

-Fifty percent of target amounts for outstanding portions of long-term incentive awards as of August 31, 2020 will be paid early in fiscal 2021 in order to close out outstanding Performance Cycles to support the transition from the current program with overlapping three-year performance periods and annual payments to the new program based on discrete three-year periods.
+Fifty percent of target amounts for outstanding portions of long-term incentive awards as of August 31, 2020 were paid early in fiscal 2021 in order to close out outstanding performance cycles to support the transition from the previous program with overlapping three-year performance periods and annual payments to the current program based on discrete three-year periods.
 The next LTIP and S-LTIP awards will be paid following the three-year period ending August 31, 2023.